 Nothing quite compares to the feeling of accomplishment and success in purchasing and acquiring the keys to your first condominium after years and years of saving.
-Truly owning your own living space would enable you to afford the luxury of having a bit more leeway towards some of the alterations in your flat and truly calling the place your very own.
+Genuinely owning your living space would enable you to afford the luxury of having a bit more leeway towards some of the alterations in your flat and sincerely calling the place your very own.

-So, if you have managed this rather challenging and exorbitant undertaking, give yourself a brief pat on the back.
-However, buying your own address is just the first of many challenges you undertake during your campaign in comfortably settling into your brand new condo unit.
+So, if you have managed this somewhat challenging and exorbitant undertaking, give yourself a brief pat on the back.
+However, buying your address is just the first of many challenges you undertake during your campaign in comfortably settling into your brand new condo unit.

 Below are a few steps you need to do away with sooner rather than later.

 Whether you are billeted in any sort of condominium may it be a condo in Makati, BGC or Mandaluyong, if you bought it from a previous owner, chances are they still have the keys to your existing lock.
 Or the same owner may have hidden a key in the same storage spot he did for years which may go into the wrong hands.
 So, stay safe and change your locks as soon as possible.

 This one is easily overlooked but incredibly imperative once you have already moved in.
 One of the first and key things you should consider when moving into a new flat is forwarding all correspondence to your existing address.
 Although electronic mail is something that exists nowadays, there are letters of correspondence that are sent traditionally through snail mail.

 3.)
 Decorate aesthetically

 Remember, you own unit now and depending on your contractual agreement with the condo owner, you may be free to make specific alterations in your unit.
 Before finally settling yourself in, give your condo space a bit of personality that is definitive of who you are so that you could truly call it your own.
 Build a comfortable and visually appealing environment which you can see yourself living in for the long-term.